ME3Tweaks/LegendaryExplorer/README.md

 ME3Explorer is a fan-made modding toolkit for the original _Mass Effect Trilogy_ on PC.
 ME3Explorer does not support modding Mass Effect games designed for other platforms.

 This fork is updated by ME3Tweaks and contains bleeding edge features for developers.
 Development is done on the [beta branch](https://github.com/Mgamerz/ME3Explorer/tree/Beta), and releases are merged into the [master](https://github.com/Mgamerz/ME3Explorer/tree/master) branch.
-This fork is not affiliated with the upstream version of ME3Explorer and is the only actively maintained version of the toolset.

 ## New to modding?
 [Check out our github wiki](https://github.com/ME3Tweaks/ME3Explorer/wiki) which has tutorials on various modding subjects.
 Want to contribute?
 Sign up for github and start writing tutorials today for other users.